 Eastern Michigan University

-CAPS offers short-term counseling that focuses on finding solutions to problems and relieving symptoms.
+CAPS offers short-term counseling (also known as psychotherapy or therapy) that focuses on finding solutions to problems and relieving symptoms.
 Counseling is only offered to currently enrolled EMU students, and is free of charge.
+Non-emergency appointments must be scheduled in advance.

 There are many reasons EMU students come to CAPS for counseling.
 Common examples include the desire to: